 Throughout his career as a state senator, Libous has been one of Binghamton University’s most ardent supporters.
-He’s worked to secure over $150 million in capital funding to help BU grow through projects like the Downtown Center, the Innovative Technologies Complex, the Events Center and the Watson Engineering Building.
+He’s worked to secure well over $150 million in capital funding to help BU grow through projects like the Downtown Center, the Innovative Technologies Complex, the Events Center, the Pharmacy School and the Watson Engineering Building.

-Libous lives in Binghamton with his wife, Fran, who serves as Vice Chair of the Workers Compensation Board.
+Libous lives in Deposit with his wife, Fran, who formerly served as Vice Chair of the Workers Compensation Board.
 The couple has two grown sons--Matt and Nick.

 In 2009, Libous was diagnosed with prostate cancer.
 He underwent treatment while still serving as State Senator.
 In 2010, he founded I Turned Pro to encourage men over age 50 to talk to their doctors about the risk for prostate cancer.